Five Train Accidents Occurred On Railways Network From August 2018 To Dec 2019 - UrduPoint

 Five Train Accidents Occurred On Railways Network From August 2018 To Dec 2019

-Around 110 persons died in those train accidents, 123 injured while the financial damage faced by the Pakistan Railways was around Rs 410 million, an official in the Ministry of Railways told APP on Friday.
+Around 110 persons died in those train accidents, 123 injured while the financial damage faced by the Pakistan Railways was around Rs 410 million, an official in the Ministry of Railways has told APP.

 He said that Pakistan Railways was in process of revamping and upgrading the existing railway infrastructure through installation of Main Line-I project under the China-Pak Economic Corridor (CPEC).